 - Hide.me: No registration required.
 Strict zero-logs policy and a good set of privacy features.
 Free users are limited to 10GB of data per month

 Looking for top-notch security on a budget?
-NordVPN, Surfshark, and ExpressVPN are the best-paid VPNs for Windows 11 that won’t break the bank.
+NordVPN, Surfshark, and ExpressVPN are the best-paid VPNs for Windows 10 and 11 that won’t break the bank and offer unlimited bandwidth.
 Plus they each include a 30-day money-back guarantee, allowing you to try them out risk-free.

 - Genuinely free VPN provider (i.e. not a free trial)